Health Office at Bridge Street School

 This is a work in progress and I would love any thoughts or suggestions you have to make this area more accessible.
 The best way to contact me is through email or catching me in the health office.

 State mandated screenings for vision, hearing, postural screenings and BMI/heights and weights will be conducted throughout the school year.
 Notices will be sent home prior to postural screening (this is only required for our 5th graders).
 Heights and weights will be conducted for grades 1 and 4 with BMI.
-At ALL times, your students’ confidentiality and privacy are maintained and you may opt out your child from any screening with a written notice to Nurse Jess.
-If your child has had a health physical within the past 6 months, I will not need to screen your child again as long as I have a copy of the form from the doctor's office.
+At ALL times, your students’ confidentiality and privacy are maintained.
+You may opt out your child from any screening with a written notice to Nurse Jess.

 I am thrilled to be your child’s school nurse.
 Please take some time to read this letter and use it as a reference throughout the academic year.